el3ttar3/financial-risk-assessment-ml/README.md

 1. Phase 1: Initial model development and evaluation
 2. Phase 2: Advanced model implementation with feature engineering

+## Data
+The project uses two main datasets:
+- `Loan.csv`: Contains loan application data with features like credit score, income, etc.
+- `Regression_test_file.csv`: Test dataset for model evaluation

+To get started with this project:
+1. Create a `data/` directory in the project root
+2. Download the required datasets from [This Drive](https://drive.google.com/drive/folders/1_UcPiHOdTqc3QjCf7ccm5PSghmUUy8_5?usp=share_link)
+3. Place the CSV files in the `data/` directory

 ## Project Structure
 ```
 ├── data/